Procedure for DGA1033 oral exam

 - A bibliography (list of conference articles, newspaper articles or other sources used to write the research plan)

-An activity plan in the form of a work schedule up to the date planned for the defence
+An activity plan in the form of a work schedule up to the date planned for the defense

 The student must also compile a list of scientific, peer-reviewed journals to which he or she intends to submit one or more articles and define the themes of the article(s) that will be submitted.
 This list is submitted to jury members for acceptance and must reflect the distinctiveness of ÉTS in regards to the applied nature of research conducted here.
 At least one of the journals must be recognized as being read and appreciated by members of the socio-economic environment from which the problem originated.